Travel.State.Gov > International Travel > Country Information > Czech Republic International Travel Information

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Czech Republic.
 Outside of Prague, particularly in small towns, such relations or events are less accepted.
 LGBTI travelers should use discretion when traveling in these areas.
 See our LGBTI travel information page and section six of the Department of State's Human Rights Report for further details.

-Persons with Mobility Issues.
+Travelers Who Require Accessibility Assistance.
 While in the Czech Republic, individuals may find accessibility and accommodation very different from what you find in the United States.
 The law prohibits discrimination against persons with disabilities in employment, education, access to health care, and the provision of other state services.
 The government generally enforces these provisions.

 Women Travelers: While the incidence of sexual assault is statistically low, attacks do occur.